tylerlowrey/dotfiles/README.md

-## Personal config files for my linux/mac environments
+# My Dotfiles

-Basically just contains my vim config files and zsh and bash settings
+Contains my vim config files and zsh/bash settings

+Also contains a nvim-rs directory, which is a rust library using nvim-oxi to configure neovim